You Haven't Seen the Last of Me

-"You Haven't Seen the Last of Me" is a song performed by American singer-actress Cher, taken from the soundtrack Burlesque: Original Motion Picture Soundtrack of the accompanying film Burlesque (2010).
-After a long time of hiatus in her acting career, Cher returned to the screen in Burlesque, which co-stars Christina Aguilera.
-It was released to adult contemporary radio station in the United States on January 15, 2011, as the first single from the soundtrack by RCA Records.
-Prior to the release, a remix EP which includes uptempo dance versions of the song was made available to purchase iTunes Stores on November 24, 2010.
+"You Haven't Seen the Last of Me" is a song recorded by American singer-actress Cher for the soundtrack to her film Burlesque (2010), released by RCA Records.
 Written by Diane Warren and produced by Matt Serletic and Mark Taylor, "You Haven't Seen the Last of Me" is a power ballad.
+Cher's record label, Warner Bros.
+Records, released a remix extended play featuring uptempo dance versions of the song on the iTunes Store on November 24, 2010.
+In the United States, RCA serviced the song to adult contemporary radio on January 15, 2011.

 Upon its release, the single was well-received from most contemporary music critics, who praised Cher's comeback as well as the track's composition.
 It garnered Warren a Golden Globe Award for Best Original Song at the 68th Golden Globe Awards (2011), and was nominated for Best Song Written for Visual Media at the 54th Grammy Awards.
 On January 20, 2011, the track peaked at number one on the Billboard Hot Dance Club Songs chart, making Cher the only musical act to have a number-one single on a Billboard chart in each of the last six decades.
 Since its release, "You Haven't Seen the Last of Me" has been covered by James Franco and others.